annieefu/radial-pie/README.md

 # radial-pie
-A web app created to automate the creation and download of customized radial pie charts concerning healthcare data.
+A web app for automating the creation and download of customized radial pie charts concerning healthcare data.
 Made for Premier Research as a freelance contractor.